Qwez-source/GPT4Zero/README.md

   - `2`: Blackbox

 > [!TIP]
 >  Choose the appropriate bot_id based on the model you want to interact with.
 Each model offers different capabilities and performance levels.
-Blackbox is slower than gpt, but in some ways it is smarter.

 ## Using Image Generation 🎨